cirosantilli/linux-cheat/kernel/kernel-module.md

 ## modinfo

+get info about a module by filename or by module name:

-    modinfo a.ko
+    modinfo ./a.ko
     modinfo a

-get info about a module

 ## insmod

 loads the module

 does not check for dependencies

     sudo insmod

 ## modprobe

-list available modules relative path to /lib/modules/VERSION/:
+list available modules relative path to `/lib/modules/VERSION/`:

     sudo modprobe -l